-Born in Baltimore Maryland to Bavarian immigrants, Frederick, although lacking formal training, got involved in the architectural practice quite early, working as a draftsman trainee at the offices of Lind Murdoch, one of Baltimore’s most prominent architectural firms, at just sixteen.
-He also received training at the offices of Niernsee & Neilson before the establishment of his own practice in 1862.
+Born in Baltimore, Maryland, to Bavarian immigrants, Frederick, although lacking formal training, became involved in architectural practice quite early, working as a draftsman trainee at the offices of Lind Murdoch, one of Baltimore’s most prominent architectural firms, at just sixteen years of age.
+He also received training at the offices of Niernsee & Neilson before establishing his own practice in 1862.

 Among his first commissions was the design of various structures in Druid Hill Park- including the Madison Ave and Mt.
 Royal Gateways, Conservatory, Boat House, Mansion House, Moorish tower, Chinese Station, Council Grove Station and others.
 Many of Frederick’s pavilions began as way-stations along the miniature railroad which meandered through the park.
 Serving as the architect for the Baltimore Park Commission, a position he held from 1863 to 1895, Frederick continued to work for Baltimore City on park projects.
 His introduction of a Victorian character to Patterson Park did much to enhance its beauty, designing the Superintendent¹s House, or White House in 1866; a music pavilion in 1868; the Lombard Street Gate in 1869, and Boat Lake - one of the park’s most beloved features.
 In 1874, Frederick designed the Edgar Allan Poe Monument outside the Westminster Church and burying ground.